AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-conditions/delete-custom-conditions.md

 >[!NOTE]
 >
->You cannot delete&nbsp;the built-in conditions, which are On Target, At Risk, and In Trouble.
+>You cannot delete the built-in conditions, which are On Target, At Risk, and In Trouble.
 However, you can change their names and colors.

 For information about custom conditions, see [Custom conditions](../../../administration-and-setup/customize-workfront/create-manage-custom-conditions/custom-conditions.md).